 So far you have planned a lesson with a careers focus and considered how you might approach an employer to enrich a particular topic.
 But how can you move from one-off career activities to a more structured, long-term approach?
 A Careers Learning Journey might be the answer.

 We are all used to planning for progression in subject content or subject specific skills over a five or seven year curriculum.
 For example, in Year 7 (age 11) Design and Technology, students might learn about basic material properties, leading on to understanding construction techniques and failure modes of different materials in upper secondary school.
 Now, we will start to consider how you can adopt a similar long-term approach to planning careers learning within your subject or teaching which ensures progression, as well as breadth of activities, across the year groups.

-A Careers Learning Journey can provide an overview of the careers learning that is taking place for each year group or subject.
-We’ll have a look at some examples of Careers Learning Journeys in the next step.
+A Careers Learning Journey can provide an overview of the career learning that is taking place for each year group or subject.
+Take a look at this poster from STEM Learning for an example of the content that a high level Careers Learning Journey might involve.
+We’ll have a look at some examples of more detailed Careers Learning Journeys in the next step.

 How might you expect careers learning in your subject to change as students move up through the school?